gautamgc17/Jenkins-Testing/README.md

+# Jenkins Testing

-### A basic setup for Jenkins Github Integration using Webhooks.
+A basic setup for Jenkins Github Integration using Webhooks.